Are You Looking to Renew Your Green Card? Call Us Today

 Never assume that just because you have your green card you will be safe because even that won’t always protect you.

 Speak with a Lawyer

-In many cases, your Los Angeles lawyer for obtaining a green card with a criminal record will also have you do your fingerprints a second time.
+In many cases, your Los Angeles lawyer for obtaining a green card with a criminal past will also have you do your fingerprints a second time.
 They will analyze the results as a way of helping you to determine the best strategy for getting your green card renewed.